 What You’ll Need to Make Baked Strawberry Donuts

 Before I jump right in, I want to first share the necessary equipment you’ll need to make these donuts.
 It isn’t much, but without these items making the donuts will be quite challenging.

 - Donut Pan is necessary for this recipe.
 It’s completely worth buying because once you see how easy it is to make homemade donuts, you’ll definitely be making them again!
 This is the donut pan I use.

 - Cooling Rack is needed after the donuts are finished in the oven.
-Once you remove the donuts from the oven you won’t want to leave the donuts in the donut pan because they will continue cooking and can become soggy.
-Instead after allowing the donuts to cool in the donut pan for a few minutes, you’ll transfer the donuts to a cooling rack to firm up.
-(Here is a great cooling rack option)
+Once you remove the donuts from the oven you won’t want to leave the donuts in the donut pan because they will continue cooking.
+They can become soggy.
+Instead after allowing the donuts to cool in the donut pan for a few minutes, transfer the donuts to a cooling rack to firm.
+(Here is a great cooling rack option.)